 The tax treatment of dividends from Dominican sources or for taxable capital gains on the sale of shares will be the same in the case of closely held or publicly traded corporations.

-Payment of interest from Dominican sources to individuals, legal entities or entities non-resident or domiciled in the country must withhold 10% of the amount paid as a unique and final payment for income tax purposes.
+Payment of interests from Dominican sources made to individuals and legal entities resident or non-resident in the Dominican Republic must withhold 10% of the amount paid as a sole and final payment for income tax purposes.

-Interest paid to an individual resident or domiciled in the country is subject to a final withholding tax of 10% by financial entities.
-The law establishes the possibility that individuals can apply for a return of said withholding, considering certain conditions.
+Interests paid to an individual – resident or domiciled in the country – are subject to a final withholding tax of 10% by financial entities.
+The law establishes the possibility that individuals can apply for a reimbursement of said withholding, considering certain conditions are met.

 Payments other than interest and dividends (such as royalties or services) made abroad from Dominican sources are subject to a 27% final withholding tax over the gross amount.